fat/smoosh/README.md

-SMOOOOSH.
+SMOOOOSH
 =========
 How would you smoosh a lion and a tiger?
 A tialiganer, right?

 ![smoosh](http://f.cl.ly/items/3o0y3m3o2Z3l1e0i1V2V/Screen%20shot%202011-03-05%20at%2012.13.54%20AM.png)

 SMOOSH is a tool for packaging your CSS & JavaScript projects.
-It will lint your JavaScript with [JSHint](http://jshint.com), then build and minify your files (if you'd like) with [UglifyJS](https://github.com/mishoo/UglifyJS)
+It will lint your JavaScript with [JSHint](http://jshint.com), then build and minify your files (if you'd like) with [UglifyJS](https://github.com/mishoo/UglifyJS) for JavaScript, and [Sqwish](https://github.com/ded/sqwish) for CSS.

 Smoosh is available as an npm package.
 To install, run the following command: